FireChickenProductivity/Talon-Voice-EquatIO-Commands/README.md

 Positive integers and letters dictated immediately after any exponent dictated immediately after the dictation of any letter other than capital delta are also automatically subscripted.

 <h2>Automatic Numbers Subscript Setting Rules</h2>
-Positive integers dictated immediately after the dictation of any letter or exponent are automatically subscripted.
+Positive integers dictated immediately after the dictation of any letter or after any exponent dictated immediately after any letter are automatically subscripted.

 <h2>Manual Subscript Setting</h2>
 No automatic subscripting